Canon 80D vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the A7R III are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the A7R III followed on from the Sony A7R II.
+Both the 80D and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 80D and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.